zzq-beyond/count_faces/README.md

     python script.py ./images (You can also use your own image path, directory or single image)

-3: if you want to evaluate time performance，The command as follows:
+3: if you want to evaluate count performance，It can calculate precision and time simply use this command:

-    python script.py ./images -t True
+    python script.py ./images -e True